Loviisa: Events

 Summer is an active time in Loviisa.
 Recurring events include Loviisan Wanhat Talot, the Small Ships' Race boat festival, Midsummer parties in Laivasilta and Svartholm, Avoimet puutarhat, Loviisan Rauhanfoorumi, the reader festival of the Nya Östis newspaper, the Loviisa Week, the "Kuningas saapuu Loviisaan" ("The King arrives in Loviisa") weekend and toto races.
 Events outside the central conurbation include the Old time days (in the Jokela home museum), the Liljendal days, Ruotsinpyhtää Bluegrass and Ruukki Picnic (veteran cars).

 In early autumn, the Sibelius days are celebrated all over the city, and the Night of the ancient fires is celebrated in Laivasilta.
 There has been a Kekri event in the Strömfors ironworks between October and November, which has attracted many visitors.
 In the winter citizens of Loviisa open their homes to the public in the Wanhan Ajan Joulukodit ("Christmas Homes of Old Times") event, and there are Christmas markets on the market square, in Laivasilta, in the Strömfors ironworks and at the Malmgård manor.
 The New Year is celebrated with cabaret performances at the local film theatre.
 There is a Brandenstein march in April, followed by Vappu celebrations at the market square and in Laivasilta, and the opening of the summer season at the Strömfors ironworks later in May.

 Asuntomessut 2023

-The 2023 event of the national Asuntomessut fair will be held in Kuningattarenranta in Loviisa from 7 July to 6 August 2023.
+The 2023 event of the national Asuntomessut fair was held in Kuningattarenranta in Loviisa from 7 July to 6 August 2023.
 The residential area of Kuningattarenranta is completely new and located between Loviisanlahti and Saaristotie, only a kilometre away from the city centre.
 Many lots have their own beaches and nearly all have a view to the sea.
-The area will be mostly populated with small houses, and also with a couple of apartment buildings, of which at least one is made of wood.
+The area was mostly populated with small houses, and also with a couple of apartment buildings, of which at least one is made of wood.
 Floating detached houses and a glass-walled greenhouse have already attracted great interest.